rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-11-17-Grace_McCartan.markdown

 # My Blog

 My name is Grace McCartan.
 I am 16 years old and I go to Ardscoil na Mara in Tramore.
-I heard about this program through a friend of my dad's
+I heard about this program through a friend of my dad's.
 Yesterday (17th November) was my first day of work experience at **Red Hat**
 + First I got signed in as a guest
 + Then I signed into my laptop